 Notices of planned pest control treatment will be posted in a school building or other school facility 48 hours before the treatment begins.
 Notices are generally located at a central bulletin board.
+In addition, individual employees may request in writing to be notified of pesticide applications.
+An employee who requests individualized notice will be notified by telephone, written, or electric means.
 Pest control information sheets are available from campus principals or facility managers upon request.